pschau2021/project3/README.md

 ## Creating Visualizations:

-After the cleaning of the data, we created several visualizations.
+After the cleaning of the data, we created several visualizations:

-A Count Plot showing the number of Malignant and Benign tumors
+* Count Plot showing the number of Malignant and Benign tumors.

-A series of Distribution Plots for the 10 key features.
+* Distribution Plots for the 10 key features.

-A Box Plot
+* Box Plot

-A Correlation Heatmap
+* Correlation Heatmap

 ## Splitting the dataset: